 Monthly Monday 6:30pm screenings of LGBTQ-interest films at The Picture House at FACT.
 See their program at:

-November 1-10, 2019.
-The country's foremost LGBT art + cultural festival.
-A month of over 50 events, 100 LGBT+ artists; an eclectic program of new commissions, festival firsts, world premieres, many events in visual arts, theater, film, debate, dance, literature, live art.
-Highlights to include John Waters, Travis Alabanza, Scottee, Jinkx Monsoon and much more
+October 28 - November 14, 2021 (TBC).
+The UK's foremost LGBT art + cultural festival.
+A month of 50+ events, 100 LGBT+ artists; an eclectic program of new commissions, festival firsts, world premieres, many events in visual arts, theater, film, debate, dance, literature, live art.
+Past year included John Waters, Travis Alabanza, Scottee, and Jinkx Monsoon.
+Details TBA late August.

 Late February, 2022 (TBC).
 Past year featured artists included jazz collective Cykada, Netherlands innovators Tin Men and the Telephone, Indo-jazz innovator Sarathy Korwar, boisterous Belgian iconoclasts Blow 3.0, a concert of groove based music from Martin Archer's Anthropology Band.
 Closing performance by saxophonist Tony Kofi, focusing on work with the legendary Ornette Coleman.